SaidiAnis/AWS-Batch-Pipeline/README.md

 ## APIs Used

 ### Batch API: JSONPlaceholder
 JSONPlaceholder is a fake REST API used to simulate batch data in this project.
 It provides simple endpoints to fetch test data such as users, posts, and comments.
-This API is used to extract data via API Gateway and process it in the AWS pipeline.
+This API is used to extract data via a lambda function and process it in the AWS pipeline.

 **Link**: [JSONPlaceholder](https://jsonplaceholder.typicode.com)